/

 It is cheap for a reason.
 Here is the fine print worth knowing.

 Support struggles: The value is real, but so is the frustration when something goes wrong.
-Ofcom’s latest published complaints release still puts TalkTalk among the most complained-about broadband providers, which backs up the long-running reputation problem.
+Ofcom’s latest published complaints release names TalkTalk and Vodafone as the most complained-about broadband providers, which backs up the long-running service-reputation problem.

 FAQs